- Most Popular Course!

 Since the solubility of gas is inversely related to temperature, tissues will hold less in solution as they warm.
 Warming tissue with significant loads can promote bubble formation.
 Since the warming of the superficial tissues precedes the increase in blood flow, such bubbles can become problematic before the circulation can remove them harmlessly.

 The Sailing Academy, where we are located, is a five-minute walk from the centre of town, where you will find a number of restaurants and bars offering various cuisines.
 It is only a ten-minute walk to the UNESCO world heritage site locally referred to as Nelson’s Dockyard.
-The stunning beaches Pigeon Beach, and Galleon Beach, as well as the look out – Shirley Heights, which hosts a famous Sunday night bbq and party, are also located nearby.
+The stunning beaches Pigeon Beach, and Galleon Beach, as well as the look out – Shirley Heights, which hosts a famous Sunday/Thursday night bbq and party, are also located nearby.